 This target is met.

-Laich-Kwil-Tach Council of Chiefs is negotiating an agreement in principle in the BC treaty process on behalf of its three member bands, including the We Wai Kai Nation (Cape Mudge Band) and the Wei Wai Kum Nation (Campbell River Band).
-They are in Stage 5- Final Agreement Negotiations.
+Laich-Kwil-Tach Council of Chiefs is negotiating an agreement in principle in the BC treaty process on behalf of the We Wai Kai Nation (Cape Mudge Band).
+They are in Stage 5 - Final Agreement Negotiations.